 Introduction:

 A soil insect is defined as “Any insect that, during its developmental or feeding stages, resides on or beneath the soil surface” (Lilly, 1956).
-This category includes Arthropods, Nematodes, and certain Molluscs.
+This category includes arthropods, nematodes, and certain molluscs.
 Microbial-based biopesticides, particularly those derived from Bacillus thuringiensis (Bt) and Metarhizium fungi, play a pivotal role in managing soil-borne pests.
 Bt-based products dominate the market, widely integrated into transgenic crops like Bt cotton and Bt corn, which effectively reduce pest populations and enhance yields.
 However, global adoption varies due to economic feasibility and pest-specific considerations.
 The use of infectious microbes for soil pest control is continuously evolving, with ongoing research shaping both current applications and future innovations.
 Microbial control, a cornerstone of biological pest management, harnesses naturally occurring or genetically modified microorganisms to suppress soil-dwelling pests through mechanisms such as parasitism, competition, toxin production, and induction of systemic resistance in plants.
 Beyond pest suppression, these beneficial microbes contribute to soil health restoration and ecological stability (Ptaszek et al., 2023).
 As a sustainable alternative to chemical pesticides, microbial control aligns with integrated pest management (IPM) principles, promoting environmental safety and biodiversity conservation.
 Recent advancements in microbial biotechnology and a deeper understanding of soil-microbe interactions have expanded its applications, reinforcing microbial control as a viable and eco-conscious strategy for combating soil-borne pests.

-Microbes in Pest control – Current Status:
+Microbes in pest control – Current status:

 Microbial biopesticides are classified based on the microorganisms they originate from, including bacteria, fungi, viruses, nematodes, and protozoa, each with distinct classifications based on their mode of action, life cycle, and target pests.
-Bacterial biopesticides are categorized into crystalliferous spore formers, obligate pathogens, and facultative pathogens (Rajamani & Negi, 2020).
+Bacterial biopesticides are categorized into crystalliferous spore formers, obligate pathogens, and facultative pathogens (Rajamani and Negi, 2020).
 Crystalliferous spore formers, such as Bacillus thuringiensis (Bt), produce protein toxins that disrupt the insect gut lining, leading to mortality.
 Obligate pathogens, like Photorhabdus and Xenorhabdus, survive only within their insect hosts, often in symbiosis with entomopathogenic nematodes.
 Facultative pathogens, such as Serratia and Pseudomonas, can live freely in the environment but also act as opportunistic insect pathogens.
 Fungal biopesticides include Pyrenomycetes, Hyphomycetes, Zygomycetes, Laboulbeniales, and Streptomycetes.
 Pyrenomycetes, such as Cordyceps species, produce perithecia and attack insects systematically (Hegazy et al.,2019).
 Hyphomycetes, including Beauveria bassiana and Metarhizium anisopliae, infect insects by penetrating their exoskeleton.
 Zygomycetes, such as Entomophthora, target aphids and flies.
 Laboulbeniales fungi are ectoparasitic, while some Streptomycetes species exhibit insecticidal properties.
 Viral biopesticides include Baculoviruses, Nucleopolyhedroviruses (NPVs), Granuloviruses (GVs), Iridoviruses, Parvoviruses, and PolyDNA viruses.
-Baculoviruses, including NPVs and GVs, infect and liquefy insect larvae, ensuring viral spread (Ferrelli & salvador, 2023).
+Baculoviruses, including NPVs and GVs, infect and liquefy insect larvae, ensuring viral spread (Ferrelli and salvador, 2023).
 Iridoviruses and parvoviruses affect a range of invertebrates, while PolyDNA viruses integrate into parasitoid wasps, aiding in host immune suppression.
-Nematode biopesticides primarily consist of the Steinernema and Heterorhabditis genera, which infect insect larvae through symbiotic bacteria—Xenorhabdus in Steinernema and Photorhabdus in Heterorhabditis—causing rapid insect death.
-Protozoan biopesticides, such as Nosema and Vairimorpha genera, infect insects like grasshoppers and honeybees, impairing metabolism and reproduction, ultimately reducing pest populations (Stock & Hazir, 2025).
+Nematode biopesticides primarily consist of the Steinernema and Heterorhabditis genera, which infect insect larvae through symbiotic bacteria-Xenorhabdus in Steinernema and Photorhabdus in Heterorhabditis—causing rapid insect death.
+Protozoan biopesticides, such as Nosema and Vairimorpha genera, infect insects like grasshoppers and honeybees, impairing metabolism and reproduction, ultimately reducing pest populations (Stock and Hazir, 2025).
 These microbial agents play a pivotal role in sustainable pest management, reducing reliance on chemical pesticides while enhancing ecological balance.

-The Soil Microbial Community Against Insects:
+The soil microbial community against insects: